Building a more open and responsive Public Service and increasing New Zealanders’ participation in democracy

 The OGP is an international agreement between 78 member nations that aims to improve transparency, increase public participation, and use new technologies to make governments more accountable, responsive and inclusive.

 The Aotearoa New Zealand Government has been a member of the OGP since 2013.
-We are currently developing our 4th OGP National Action Plan, to start in mid-2021.
+We are currently implementing our 4th OGP National Action Plan.
 This process is led by Te Kawa Mataaho Public Service Commission on behalf of the Government.

 The goal is to create this plan with New Zealanders.
 We want to practise whakawhanaungatanga, valuing the wisdom and experience of the diverse people and communities of Aotearoa New Zealand.

 “An effective Open Government Partnership promotes accountable, responsive and inclusive governance.
 Transparency International New Zealand expects the New Zealand government to make aspirational OGP commitments that will drive integrity and transparency through increased citizen engagement.
 These are essential to the development and implementation of a significant 4th National Action Plan.”

 What does OGP and open government mean for me?